-The used fuel will be monitored and retrievable throughout all phases of implementation consistent with the direction from Canadians.
-Once the host community and the NWMO decide to close the site, the access tunnels will be backfilled and sealed and the NWMO will seek the appropriate regulatory approvals prior to decommissioning.
+The used nuclear fuel will be monitored and retrievable throughout all phases of implementation consistent with the direction from Canadians.
+Once the host community and the NWMO decide to close the site, the NWMO will backfill and seal the access tunnels, and seek the appropriate regulatory approvals prior to decommissioning.
 Following successful decommissioning, the NWMO will seek appropriate regulatory approvals for postclosure monitoring.